Post-mortem conducted on 2 Dalit girls found dead in Unnao; poisoning suspected | Politics

-A panel of three doctors on Thursday performed the autopsy of the two Dalit girls who were found dead in a field here, police said on Thursday.
+A panel of three doctors on Thursday performed the autopsy of the two Dalit girls who were found dead in a field here, police said.

 The third one, admitted in a critical condition to a Kanpur hospital, was being treated for suspected poisoning and is presently on ventilator, sources in the Regency Hospital in Kanpur said.